Touseefahmedn/rankmine/README.md

 Works seamlessly on Android, iPhone, and Desktop
 Click 📲 Install App in menu to add to your home screen

-🧾 License
-This project is licensed under the MIT License.
-Made with ❤️ by Touseef Ahmed

 ---

 ### ✨ Highlights: